schnaigs/c5/README.md

 c5
 ================

-C5 is a simple, scalable open source distributed database that is compatible with the HBases API.
+C5 is a simple, scalable open source distributed database that is compatible with the HBase API.
-It is an ACID database, of the flavour of Big Table.
+It is a BigTable-flavoured ACID database.
 C5 supports three types of compatibility: HBase API compatability(HTable/HBaseAdmin), HFile compatibility, and HBase replication.